Frequently Asked Questions

 What Should You Know About A Naturopathic Doctor-Patient Relationship?

-Our clinic can certainly offer you guidance and support in overcoming chronic health issues or pain, but it will ultimately be up to you, the patient, to be accountable for your own health by being committed and compliant with the lifestyle recommendations we offer, for example: dietary changes, exercise, stress-reduction, etc.
+I can certainly offer you guidance and support in overcoming chronic health issues or pain, but it will ultimately be up to you, the patient, to be accountable for your own health by being committed and compliant with the lifestyle recommendations I offer, for example: dietary changes, exercise, stress-reduction, etc.